 Comprehensive Plan Amendment Nos.
-1 and 2 have the potential to add additional work to staff work plans and consultant resources if annexation of 145th Street occurs and if development at Point Wells were to occur.
-Amendment No. 8 has the potential to add a fire impact fee for all new development (residential and commercial) throughout the City.
+1 and 2 have the potential to add additional work to staff work plans and consultant resources when and if annexation of 145th Street occurs and when and if development at Point Wells occurs.
+However, these amendments are not included in proposed Ordinance No. 802 as they have been recommended to carry over to 2018.
+Amendment No. 8, which is included in proposed Ordinance No. 802, has the potential to add a fire impact fee for all new development throughout the City.
 No impacts are anticipated for Amendment Nos.
 3 through 7.